LorenzoNiccoli/Computational-Physics/README.md

 # Computational-Physics
 This repository contains basic codes that solve some common problems encountered in computational physics.
-They serve as a tutorial with not intent to be the most performing solutions, ranging from classical problems to Molecular Dynamics.
+They serve as a tutorial with not intent to be the most performing solutions.

 Problems:
 1. Harmonic Oscillator (sympletic and non sympletic map)